Is my planning application likely to be acceptable?

 [Reference: Caravans Site Act 1968, as amended by the Social Landlords (Permissible Additional Purposes) (England) Order 2006 (Definition of Caravan (Amendment) (England) Order 2006)]

-Many existing mobile homes within Warfield Park are already twin units (made of 2 sections), so, in most situations it is likely that any enlargements to the mobile home would not be approved, as they would result in the structure comprising at least 3 sections, and would therefore no longer be a caravan.
+Many existing mobile homes within mobile home sites are already twin units (comprised of 2 sections), and therefore in most situations it is likely that any enlargements to the mobile home would not be approved, as they would result in the structure comprising at least 3 sections, and would therefore no longer be a caravan.

-Apart from conformity with Caravans legislation, the main matters assessed in planning applications are the potential impacts of the development on:
+Apart from conformity with Caravans legislation (see Extensions above), the main matters assessed in planning applications are the potential impacts of the development on:

-- the amenities of the occupants of neighbouring properties
+- the amenities of the occupants of neighbouring properties, and,

 - highway safety